-#2 Updated by Charlie Somerville over 1 year ago
+#2 Updated by Charlie Somerville almost 2 years ago

 I feel really negatively about optimizing only String#f and not String#freeze.
 You could make the argument that it's backwards compatible, but in reality it means every bit of code that wants to use this optimization needs to monkey patch its own String#f.

 Otherwise I support adding String#f as an alias for String#freeze and removing f-suffix syntax.

 #3 Updated by Charles Nutter over 1 year ago

 - Assignee set to Yukihiro Matsumoto